iqhire/iqhire/src/services/aptitude-assessments.md

  - Professionally validated and legally defensible
  - Secure, web-based delivery
  - In-depth reporting with follow-up interview questions
- - Pre-integrated with the Selectech® Applicant Tracking System
+ - More than 30 pre-built assessments including personality profiling, emotional intelligence, mechanical aptitude safety attitudes and many more
- - Pre-built and custom assessments available
+ - More than 100 validated scales can be used to build custom assessments for specific requirements